Rhian Sheehan: Career

 In September 2025, Sheehan released his first fully collaborative album, Traces, with composer and guitarist Arli Liberman.
-Released on Loop Recordings, it debuted at No. 8 on New Zealand's top 20 album chart.
+Released on Loop Recordings, it debuted at No. 8 on New Zealand's top 20 album chart, peaking at No. 2, and it reached No. 1 on the Independent New Zealand Album Charts.

 Personal life

 Sheehan is the nephew of New Zealand photographer Laurence Aberhart and the son of travel and landscape photographer/publisher Grant Sheehan.

 He is married to musician Raashi Malik.

 Sheehan appears in James Cameron's films Avatar and Avatar: The Way of Water as a military engineer.
 The scene was filmed in Miramar, Wellington, in the same suburb where Rhian lives.
 Sheehan also wrote the trailer music featured in Cameron's 4K theatrical re-release of The Abyss.